 Relational theory has recently gained prominence in philosophy, women’s and gender studies, and bioethics.
 Yet it has not made substantial inroads into many areas of law and policy.
 Being Relational seeks to remedy this situation by bringing this powerful theoretical framework to the field of health law and policy.

-Jennifer Llewellyn & Jocelyn Downie, Being Relational: Reflections on Relational Theory & Health Law (Vancouver: University of British Columbia Press, 2011).
+Jocelyn Downie &Jennifer J. Llewellyn, eds, Being Relational: Reflections on Relational Theory & Health Law (Vancouver: UBC Press, 2011).